 Residential Visit To PGL Liddington

 Year 4 pupils from Nunney and Hayesdown First Schools participated in a 2 night, 3 day visit to PGL Liddington where they took part in a range of exciting outdoor and adventurous activities including: zip wire, raft building, crate challenge, mountain biking, sensory trail, robot wars, tunnel trail, canoeing and outdoor Cluedo.
-In 2017 every Year 4 pupil participated and thoroughly enjoyed the opportunity to build life skills away from home and acquire memories to treasure.
+Every Year 4 pupil participated and thoroughly enjoyed the opportunity to build life skills away from home and acquire memories to treasure.